ChinmayMundane/Intralogistic-robot-simulation/README.md

 ```

 ## Prerequisites
 - Should have ROS2 Jazzy installed.
 You can refer [here](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) for the setup.
-Follow the same steps.
+Follow the exact same steps.
 - Source install gazebo Harmonic.
 This way if you encounter any issue you can just delete the workspace and do clean install again.
 You can refer [here](https://gazebosim.org/docs/harmonic/install_ubuntu_src/) for the setup.